stratum-mining/sv2-spec/10-Discussion.md

 Technically, we can use the saved bandwidth for more frequent submits to further reduce the variance in measured hash rate and/or to allow individual machines to submit its work directly instead of using work-splitting mining proxy.

 ## 10.6 Terminology
-- **upstream stratum node**: responsible for providing new mining jobs, information about new prevhash, etc.
+- **upstream stratum node**: responsible for providing new mining jobs and information about new prevhash.
 - **downstream stratum node**: consumes mining jobs by physically performing proof-of-work computations or by passing jobs onto further downstream devices.
 - **channel ID**: identifies an individual mining device or proxy after the channel has been opened.
 Upstream endpoints perform job submission
-- **public key**: ...
+- **public key**: an open and accessible address generated and protected by elliptic curve cryptography.
-- **signature**: signature encoded as...(?)
+- **signature**: a digital proof of ownership that is often used as an idenitity validation mechanism in decentralized networks.
 - **BIP320**: this proposal identifies general purpose bits within version field of bitcoin block header.
 Mining devices use these bits to extend their search space.
 - **Merkle root**: the root hash of a Merkle tree which contains the coinbase transaction and the transaction set consisting of all the other transactions in the block.

-## 10.7 Open Questions / Issues
+## 10.7 Open Questions or Issues
-- Write more about channel ID being identifier valid for a particular connection only.
-  It works only in the namespace of it.
+- Explain channel ID more concisely, clearly, and cogently.
 - Refresh sequence diagrams.
 - Is it useful to have channel-based reconnect?
-  Or is connection-based enough?
+No. Or is connection-based enough?
+Yes.
-- Decide on how to control a single device and allow it to have open multiple channels.
+- Describe how to control a single device and allow it to have open multiple channels.
-- Describe precisely scenarios with `SetNewPrevHash` with regards to repeated block height
+- Describe precise scenarios with `SetNewPrevHash` with regards to repeated block height
-- Decide on how to manage assignment of message ID's and the size of the message ID space.
+- Describe how to manage assignment of message ID's and the size of the message ID space.
 Shall we allow 2 level multiplexing?
+No.
   E.g. dedicate an ID to a class of vendor messages, while allowing the vendor to assign custom messages ID’s within the class?
+No.
-- More information about telemetry data
+- Provide more concise information about telemetry data.

 ```
 +----------------------------------------------------------------------------------------------------------------------+